Exxon Mobil (NYSE:XOM) Trading 1.1% Higher

-A number of analysts recently commented on the company.
-Morgan Stanley reiterated an “overweight” rating and set a $145.00 price objective on shares of Exxon Mobil in a research report on Wednesday, May 15th.
-Scotiabank lifted their price objective on Exxon Mobil from $114.00 to $129.00 and gave the stock a “sector perform” rating in a research report on Thursday, April 11th.
-UBS Group lifted their price objective on Exxon Mobil from $152.00 to $154.00 and gave the stock a “buy” rating in a research report on Tuesday, June 25th.
-TD Cowen lifted their price objective on Exxon Mobil from $128.00 to $135.00 and gave the stock a “buy” rating in a research report on Tuesday, April 30th.
-Finally, HSBC raised their price target on Exxon Mobil from $111.00 to $120.00 and gave the stock a “hold” rating in a research note on Tuesday, April 30th.
-Eight equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus price target of $134.41.
+Several research analysts have recently weighed in on XOM shares.
+Morgan Stanley restated an “overweight” rating and set a $145.00 target price on shares of Exxon Mobil in a report on Wednesday, May 15th.
+TD Cowen boosted their target price on Exxon Mobil from $128.00 to $135.00 and gave the stock a “buy” rating in a report on Tuesday, April 30th.
+HSBC boosted their target price on Exxon Mobil from $111.00 to $120.00 and gave the stock a “hold” rating in a report on Tuesday, April 30th.
+Wells Fargo & Company boosted their target price on Exxon Mobil from $138.00 to $142.00 and gave the stock an “overweight” rating in a report on Tuesday, April 30th.
+Finally, Scotiabank upped their price objective on Exxon Mobil from $114.00 to $129.00 and gave the company a “sector perform” rating in a report on Thursday, April 11th.
+Eight investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $134.94.

 Exxon Mobil (NYSE:XOM – Get Free Report) last announced its earnings results on Friday, April 26th.
-The oil and gas company reported $2.06 EPS for the quarter, missing the consensus estimate of $2.19 by ($0.13).
+The oil and gas company reported $2.06 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $2.19 by ($0.13).
+The firm had revenue of $83.08 billion during the quarter, compared to analysts’ expectations of $79.69 billion.
 Exxon Mobil had a net margin of 9.62% and a return on equity of 16.75%.
-The company had revenue of $83.08 billion for the quarter, compared to analysts’ expectations of $79.69 billion.
-During the same quarter in the previous year, the business posted $2.83 earnings per share.
-The business’s quarterly revenue was down 4.0% compared to the same quarter last year.
-Equities research analysts expect that Exxon Mobil Co. will post 8.92 EPS for the current year.
+The firm’s revenue for the quarter was down 4.0% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $2.83 EPS.
+On average, analysts predict that Exxon Mobil Co. will post 8.65 EPS for the current fiscal year.

 Exxon Mobil Announces Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, June 10th.
-Shareholders of record on Wednesday, May 15th were issued a dividend of $0.95 per share.
+The company also recently announced a quarterly dividend, which was paid on Monday, June 10th.
+Shareholders of record on Wednesday, May 15th were given a $0.95 dividend.
+This represents a $3.80 dividend on an annualized basis and a yield of 3.27%.
 The ex-dividend date of this dividend was Tuesday, May 14th.
-This represents a $3.80 annualized dividend and a yield of 3.29%.
-Exxon Mobil’s dividend payout ratio is presently 46.57%.
+Exxon Mobil’s payout ratio is 46.57%.

-In other Exxon Mobil news, VP Darrin L. Talley sold 2,426 shares of Exxon Mobil stock in a transaction that occurred on Monday, April 29th.
+In other news, VP Darrin L. Talley sold 2,426 shares of the company’s stock in a transaction on Monday, April 29th.
 The stock was sold at an average price of $119.01, for a total transaction of $288,718.26.
-Following the sale, the vice president now directly owns 25,363 shares in the company, valued at approximately $3,018,450.63.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-0.03% of the stock is owned by company insiders.
+Following the sale, the vice president now owns 25,363 shares of the company’s stock, valued at $3,018,450.63.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+0.03% of the stock is owned by corporate insiders.

 Exxon Mobil Company Profile